 Any pupils who do not have a valid result for a subject are excluded from the calculations for that subject and do not appear in the number of eligible pupils or in the outcome percentages for that subject.
-Valid results for the national test figures are: achieved the expected standard (AS), not achieved the expected standard (NS), absent (A), maladministration (Q), pupil cheating (H or h), working below the standard of the test (B), unable to access the test (U) or just arrived (J).
+Valid results for the national test figures are: achieved the expected standard (AS), not achieved the expected standard (NS), absent (A), maladministration (Q), working below the standard of the test (B), paper annulled (H), unable to access the test (U) or just arrived (J).

-Valid results for the writing teacher assessment figures at a national level are: below the pre-key stage standard (BLW), foundations for the expected standard (PKF), early development for the expected standard (PKG), growing development for the expected standard (PKG), working towards the expected standard (WTS), working at the expected standard (EXS), working at greater depth within the expected standard (GDS), absent (A), disapplied (D) and maladministration (Q).
+Valid results for the national writing teacher assessment figures are: below the pre-key stage standards (BLW), pre-key stage standards (1-6), working towards the expected standard (WTS), working at the expected standard (EXS), working at greater depth within the expected standard (GDS), absent (A), disapplied (D) and maladministration (Q).